Doug James (American football): Broadcasting career

 After graduating from Michigan in December 1984 he worked briefly as a graduate assistant for Coach Schembechler.
 He started his radio career in 1985 in Flint, Michigan as a color commentator for Michigan Football on WTRX.
 In 1986, he began his career in radio sales at the same station.
 James returned to his hometown in 1988 and in 1990 started working for Clear Channel radio as a sales person for WAMZ radio.
 He joined the University of Louisville football radio broadcast team on sister station WHAS-AM radio in 1990 when the Cardinals finished with a record of 10-1-1 under coach Howard Schnellenberger and won the Fiesta Bowl over Alabama.

 James advanced his career in sales and management at Clear Channel, ultimately earning the title of Vice President and General manager for three of that company's stations, WQMF, WTFX and WQSH.
 He continued to broadcast Louisville football, and co-hosted a popular weekly football talk show on WHAS radio with Tony Cruise.
 During the 2000 football season, James left Clear Channel to work for Blue Chip Broadcasting in sales management.
 From 2000 to 2004 James worked as the color commentator for University of Louisville football on WDRB Fox 41 TV with Don Russell doing play by play.
 From 2005 to 2013 James continued his work as a freelance commentator on WHAS 11 television, an ABC affiliate.

 James served as the Director of Sales for Radio One and the Vice President of Sales for Main Line Broadcasting in Louisville, which owns five radio stations including WDJX, WGZB, WMJM, WESI and WXMA.
 He also served as the Director of Sales at Emmis Communications, for WQHT Hot 97, WBLS and WLIB in New York, New York.
 In August 2015 James returned to Radio One as the Vice President/General Manager for WOSF, WPZS and WQNC located in Charlotte, North Carolina.
+He currently serves as the advertising director for Louisville Business First.